klei1984/max/save.md

 };
 ~~~

-Four instances of the `SaveFormatTeamUnits` structure are written to the save file representing the four teams.
+Four instances of the `TeamUnits` structure are written to the save file representing the four teams.
 Red is the first, green is the second, blue is the third, gray is the fourth.

 ***gold***: Team credits that could be used to purchase upgrades in gold refineries.
 The field is stored as a 16 bit signed value.